anycable/anycable/docs/configuration.md

 **NOTE**: Make sure the gRPC pool size is aligned with concurrency limits you have in your application, such as database pool size.

-**IMPORTANT**: AnyCable-Go concurrency limit must correlate to the RPC server pool size (read more in [AnyCable-Go Configuration](../anycable-go/configuration.md#concurrency-settings)).
+**IMPORTANT**: AnyCable server concurrency limit must correlate to the RPC server pool size (read more [here](../anycable-go/rpc.md#concurrency-settings)).

-### Redis connections

-Redis broadcast adapter uses a single connection to Redis.

-## Alternative gRPC implementations
+### Alternative gRPC implementations

-AnyCable uses the `grpc` gem to run its gRPC server by default.
+AnyCable Ruby uses the `grpc` gem to run its gRPC server by default.
 The gem heavily relies on native extensions, which may lead to complications during installation (e.g., on Alpine Linux) and compatibility issues with modern Ruby versions.

-To be closer to Ruby and depend less on extensions, AnyCable also supports an alternative gRPC implementation—[grpc_kit](https://github.com/cookpad/grpc_kit).
+To be closer to Ruby and depend less on extensions, AnyCable Ruby also supports an alternative gRPC implementation—[grpc_kit](https://github.com/cookpad/grpc_kit).

 You can opt-in to use `grpc_kit` by setting `ANYCABLE_GRPC_IMPL=grpc_kit` environment variable for your `bundle exec anycable` process.
 You also need to update your `Gemfile` to include the `grpc_kit` gem and gRPC-less versions of AnyCable gems: